vvaidy/Qo-DL/README.md

 # Disclaimer
 I will not be responsible for how you use these tools.
 These tools do NOT contain code to bypass Qobuz's region restrictions for track downloading.
-These tools are not affiliated with Qobuz.
+These tools are NOT affiliated with Qobuz.
 These tools use the Qobuz API but are not certified by Qobuz.
 By using them you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf